ABOUT ME & MY RESULTS > EXAMPLES OF MY WORK > CASE STUDY: DIRECT EXPRESS

 • Those with low digital literacy

-• Synthesized findings for the product and strategy teams to share the next phase of prototyping and development
+• Synthesized findings for the product and strategy teams to guide the next phase of prototyping and development

 • “Trust” beats “Innovation”: Users were more concerned with knowing their funds were safe and reachable than having fancy new features